samiconductor/vimrc/README.md

 ### cache/

-This directory is created in [rc/cache.vim](rc/cache.vim).
+This directory is created in [rc/before/cache.vim](rc/before/cache.vim).
 It contains any tmp files and installed Vundle plugins.

 ## Update Vundle

 Update Vundle by running `git submodule update` in `~/.vim`.

+## Pointers

+Some of the settings and conventions are copied directly from [janus](https://github.com/carlhuda/janus).
+I highly recommend it, especially if you're just getting started with vim.